Electronic Notarisation

 For further details please contact any of our notaries

-Cheeswrights notaries sign their electronic notarizations using the internationally recognised official standard under the eIDAS regulation.
+Cheeswrights notaries sign their electronic notarisations using the internationally recognised official standard under the eIDAS regulation.
 The resulting “qualified electronic signature” is recognised as having the same legal effect as a handwritten wet-ink signature.